jhajagos/TransformDBtoHDF5ML/documentation/README.md

  }
  ```

 The parameter `"refresh_collection"` with a value `1` will replace an existing collection.

  For more optimal processing of large number of data there are two additional options.
-These options make the outputted
+ These options make the outputted JSON documents less readable.
+The `"use_ujson"` which is default `0`
- JSON files less readable.
-The `"use_ujson"` which is default `0` or `false` is to use the UltraJSON library which is faster than
+ or `false` is to use the UltraJSON library which is significantly faster than
  the standard JSON library.
-The final option which saves considerable disk
- storage space is to use the gzip compression library
+The final option which saves disk storage space is to use the
- on the generated JSON files.
+ gzip compression library on the generated JSON files.

+ For mapping large volumes of data these options should be set.

 ### Creating a mapping.json file

-The mapping file describes how table data gets mapped to a JSON document.
+The mapping file describes how table row data gets mapped to a JSON document.
 The simplest mapping.json
-file includes a single mapping rule:
+only includes a single mapping rule:

 ```json
 {